Pilot Licences Explained

 Generation easyJet

 If you don’t have any flying experience but would like to become an easyJet pilot, then applying to their pilot cadet program which they call ‘Generation easyJet’ is your best bet.
-If you are invited to join their cadet pilot program, you will complete your flight training with their partner call CAE.
-During the training you will obtain the licences required to become an A320 First Officer with easyJet.
+If you are invited to join their cadet pilot program, you will complete your flight training with their partner called CAE.
+During the flight training you will obtain all the licences required to become an A320 First Officer with easyJet.

 Cadet pilots are typically required to finance their flight training through CAE themselves, although on a limited number of occasions easyJet has provided financial assistance to some pilots who were unable to fund it themselves through the ‘Amy Johnson’ initiative.
+The cost of the flight training course is typically a little over £100,000.

 Direct Entry Pilot